Decision support system for the management of leaf and ear diseases in winter wheat

 Unexpected fails, if any

 Weather conditions are so unpredictable – there are no two similar years therefore it is clear that it will not be enough with five years of trials to collect reliable data.
-Farmers should be involved in drafting this decision-making support system to make it as user-friendly as possible.
+Farmers should be involved in the early stage drafting of this decision-making support system to make it as user-friendly as possible.
 Programming works take longer than expected.

 What role does the advisor or advisory service play within the practical case?